ObjectIsAdvantag/sparkbot-starterkit/README.md

 - attach your sparkbot to a Room
 - [optional] see troubleshooting to visualize traffic to your webhook and diagnose any issue

-# how to run your sparkbot
+# How to run your sparkbot

 ``` bash
 // download the spark bot nodejs code